mcandre/elements-of-commit-style/surgical_strikes.md

 ## Squash related commits.

 Several minor changes that constitute one logical code change, such as a few changes that together make a unit test pass, can be combined together into a single commit.
+Use `git rebase -i HEAD~<n>` to edit the last n commits.

 ```
-$ git rebase -i
+$ git rebase -i HEAD~3
 pick c0a5ae55 balance parentheses
 squash acaca4ed correct off-by-one error
 squash 866a527d fix broken unit test ArithmeticTest